Victa Aircruiser

-The Victa Aircruiser was a 1960s Australian four-seat touring monoplane designed by Henry Millicer and built by Victa.
-It was not put into production by Victa, and the rights were sold to AESL in 1969.
+The Victa Aircruiser was a 1960s Australian four-seat touring monoplane designed by Henry Millicer and built as a single prototype by Victa Ltd. Victa completed certification work but did not place the aircraft into production.
+The design rights were later sold to Aero Engine Services Limited (AESL) in 1969 and formed the basis of the PAC CT/4 military trainer.

-Development
+Design and development

-Following the success of the earlier Airtourer, Millicer designed a four-seat version which he called the Aircruiser.
-The prototype registered VH-MVR first flew on 18 July 1966.
-Like the Airtourer it was a low-wing monoplane with a fixed nosewheel landing gear and powered by a 210 hp Continental IO-360-H piston engine.
-Rather than the sliding clear Perspex canopy of the Airtourer, the four-seat Aircruiser had a fixed cabin roof with a single "car type" door on the left hand side.
+Following the success of the earlier Victa Airtourer two-seat trainer, Millicer designed a four-seat derivative designated the Aircruiser.
+The prototype, registered VH-MVR, first flew in July 1966.
+Like the Airtourer it was a low-wing aircraft with fixed tricycle landing gear and was powered by a 210 hp Continental IO-360 piston engine.
+Unlike the Airtourer’s sliding canopy, the Aircruiser featured a fixed cabin roof with a conventional door on the left-hand side.

-Although Victa completed certification testing, no production of the Aircruiser followed, as Victa closed down its Aviation Division after failing to get financial assistance from the Australian government.
-Both Victa and Transavia Corporation had requested subsidies for Australian-designed and -built light aircraft, with Victa seeking a subsidy of up to 60% of the factory cost.
+Although Victa completed certification testing, the Aircruiser did not proceed to production.
+Victa closed its aviation division after failing to obtain financial assistance from the Australian government.
+Both Victa and Transavia Corporation sought subsidies for Australian-designed and built light aircraft; Victa sought support of up to 60 per cent of factory cost, but the proposal was rejected.

-Following the sale of the design rights of the Airtourer to Aero Engine Services Limited (AESL) of New Zealand, the rights to the Aircruiser were also sold to AESL in 1969.
-AESL's Chief Designer Pat Monk re-designed the aircraft as the AESL CT/4 Airtrainer, a fully aerobatic (+6G, -3G) military trainer.
+After AESL acquired the Airtourer rights, the Aircruiser rights were also sold to AESL in 1969.
+Under AESL, chief designer Pat Monk reworked the concept into the AESL CT/4 Airtrainer, a fully aerobatic military trainer.

-In 2013 Brumby Aircraft Australia announced the company had purchased the type certificate for the Victa Aircruiser to be developed into the Brumby Aircruiser.
+In 2013, Brumby Aircraft Australia announced that it had acquired the type certificate for the Aircruiser as the basis for a modernised derivative, the Brumby Aircruiser.